The Warning Signs: Four Reasons For Hiring a Certified Tiny House Builder

 This is not to say that people haven’t built their tiny homes or other large projects with nothing more than a few basic tools and instructions from YouTube.
 However, hiring professionals like Tumbleweed Tiny House Company, who are familiar with the tiny house industry they are more likely to help you troubleshoot logistics that only tiny house dwellers could foresee.
 These tips can be invaluable at saving you time and money in the end.

 Start with the Foundation

-There are untold horror stories of people driving their poorly constructed THOWs (Tiny House on Wheels) and ending up with broken windows, foundation damage, trailer damage, or worse.
+There are untold horror stories of people driving their poorly constructed tiny house RVs and ending up with broken windows, foundation damage, trailer damage, or worse.
 If you attempt a DIY build, you need to do your research before choosing a chassis or hire a professional tiny house builder to ensure that your foundation and your trailer are securely and safely connected and road-worthy.